jdoleary/Spellmasons/docs/TasksBackburner.md

+- When players rejoin in progress game, skip character pick screen
 - Maybe solved already?
 Pathing, see stash "pathfinding"
     - this.seed = '0.9408533248276452';
     - Somehow duplicate points are getting added to path